Vera-Emelianenko/BI_2021_fastqc/README.md

 # BI_2021_fastqc

 This is python project for python course in [Bioinnformatics Institute](https://bioinf.me/en).
 The fastqc.py is a script for sequencing reads quality control.
-It provides the similar metrics and graphs as the widely used FastQC tool from Babraham Institute, in particular: ефиду ща basic statistics (number of reads, average length), table of overrepresented sequences, plots of adapter content, per base n content, per base sequence content, per base sequence quality, per sequence quality score, sequence length distribution, per sequence GC content and sequence duplication levels.
+The goal of the project was to reproduce metrics from the original widely used [FastQC tool from Babraham Institute](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) (Andrews, 2010).
+Our script fastqc.py provides the similar metrics and graphs, in particular: basic statistics (number of reads, average length), table of overrepresented sequences, plots of adapter content, per base n content, per base sequence content, per base sequence quality, per sequence quality score, sequence length distribution, per sequence GC content and sequence duplication levels.
 The program assumes quality encoding to be in Sanger/Illumina>1.3 (phred33) format.

 ## Contributors